 What to include in your safeguarding policy

 If you are working with an organisation who will act as your Lead Sponsor, you should discuss their Safeguarding policies and procedures.
 If you do not have a safeguarding policy, you might want to use the template Safeguarding Policy written by the Home Office.
-You can download this as a word document on the right hand side of this page.
+You can download this in the Home Office guidance to sponsors.
 Make sure that you update this to what works for you as an organisation.
-Don't forget to let your Local Authority know that this has been produced by the Home Office.
+Don’t forget to let your Local Authority know that this has been produced by the Home Office.

 What training must we offer group members?